karlospn/mytechramblings-site-source-code/content/posts/check-nugets-packages-for-security-vulnerabilities-on-you-cicd-pipeline.md

 There are quite a few tools that allow you to scan you appn for vulnerable dependencies, one of my favorites is (Snyk)[https://snyk.io/], also if your project is hosted on GitHub, you can leverage GitHub Security to find vulnerable depedencies in your project and Dependabot will fix them by opening up a pull request against your codebase.

-If you don't use tool for scanning your dependencies right now, you should know that the dotnet CLI has a NuGet dependency scanner feature ready to use.
+If you don't use any tool for scanning your dependencies right now, you should know that the dotnet CLI has a NuGet dependency scan feature ready to use.

 # How to use the .NET CLI to check if your app has any vulnerable NuGet dependency